Nashville (film): Critical response

 Nashville received significant attention from critics, with Patrick McGilligan of The Boston Globe writing that it was "perhaps the most talked about American movie since Orson Welles' Citizen Kane.
 Pauline Kael, film critic for The New Yorker, described it as "the funniest epic vision of America ever to reach the screen".
 Gene Siskel, Roger Ebert, and Leonard Maltin gave the film four-star reviews and called it the best film of 1975.
 In his original review, Ebert wrote "after I saw it I felt more alive, I felt I understood more about people, I felt somehow wiser.
 It's that good a movie."
 On August 6, 2000, Ebert included it in his The Great Movies compilation.

 Vincent Canby of The New York Times praised the film's music as "funny, moving and almost nonstop" as well as its "well‐defined structure, [in which] individual sequences often burst with the kind of life that seems impossible to plan."
 Writing for the New York Daily News, Harry Haun praised the film's attention to detail and characterization, noting: "I have seen Nashville 4½ times, and I'm still discovering dimensions that had eluded me."
 Charles Champlin of the Los Angeles Times praised the humor, which he noted as ranging "from slapstick to satire", and commended the film as "the most original and provocative American movie in a very long time."

 According to film critic Ruth McCormick, however, after an initial wave of praise, a critical backlash ensued.
 "Robert Mazzocco in The New York Review of Books, Greil Marcus in The Village Voice and John Malone in The New York Times wrote articles that ranged from debunking the hype and calling Nashville superficial and overrated, to absolutely hating the film for its aesthetic shortcomings or its purported pessimism, cynicism and sexism."

-Writing for The New Yorker, Pauline Kael called the film "a radical, evolutionary leap" and asked if there was "such a thing as an orgy for movie lovers."
-Kael goes on to praise Nashville as "the funniest epic vision of America ever to reach the screen."
+Metacritic, which uses a weighted average, assigned the a score of 96 out of 100, based on 24 critics, indicating "universal acclaim".